dashpilot/simple-spa/README.md

 # Vanilla SPA
-Simple single-page app written in vanilla js
+Simple single-page app written in vanilla js.
+It uses Handlebars for templating and Navigo for routing.

 ## About
 Tired of compilers, build-scripts, dependancy hell and `npm audit fix`?
 This refreshingly simple Single Page App (SPA) has no shadow dom or build pipelines and does just enough to be useful.